The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In addition, subject to a de minimis of £5m, carried-forward losses are restricted to a set-off, which is limited to 50% of profits, see the Carried-forward losses restriction guidance note for details.

-There are anti-avoidance provisions which prevent trading loss relief in certain circumstances where there
+There are anti-avoidance provisions which prevent trading loss relief in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.